metekovshavkat/Employee-Tracker-2/README.md

 Everything is done on the back-end for now in the terminal, but I plan on making a front-end appearance for this app so that employers can utilize it.

-Video demonstrating abilities can be found here: https://youtu.be/HeCUaI2dqTg